 Early Cancer Symptoms:

 The following symptoms should never be ignored.
-Please get in touch with your healthcare provider if you experience these symptoms for an extended time.
+Please consult your healthcare provider if you experience these symptoms for an extended period.

 Irregular Periods as Cancer Symptoms:

-Irregular periods can be caused by various disorders, such as thyroid gland issues or other health problems.
+Various disorders, such as thyroid gland issues or other health problems, can cause irregular periods.
 They can also be a side effect of contraceptive use.

 Additionally, irregular periods can be a potential sign of ovarian, cervical, or uterine cancer, especially if there is bleeding after menopause.
 It is important to seek advice from a healthcare professional.